torvalds/linux/Documentation/arch/arm64/legacy_instructions.rst

 Legacy instructions
 ===================

-The arm64 port of the Linux kernel provides infrastructure to support emulation of instructions which have been deprecated, or obsoleted in the architecture.
+The arm64 port of the GNU/Linux kernel provides infrastructure to support emulation of instructions which have been deprecated, or obsoleted in the architecture.
 The infrastructure code uses undefined instruction hooks to support emulation.
 Where available it also allows turning on